SPORTS AND EXERCISE NUTRITION - 2022/3

 Module code: MHUM007

 This module focuses on the application of nutrition to sports and exercise.
 The module begins with an introduction to exercise physiology both theoretical and practical before exploring the role of energy and nutrients during exercise.
-Content is taught using a collection of in house and external speakers and in collaboration with the Surrey Human Performance Institute with Surrey Sports park.
-By the end of the module students will be confident in how to apply nutrition principles in a sport and exercise setting
+Content is taught using a collection of in-house and external speakers.
+By the end of the module students will be confident in how to apply nutrition principles in a sport and exercise setting.

 Number of Credits: 15